williampena28/recipe-app/README.md

 To view the actual page for this app, go to https://mod-3.onrender.com

 ### Unsolved Problems: List any unsolved issues.
-- Users looking to run their own dev envirnoment for this app may need to adjust the config.js for a proper connection to their mongodb.
+- On the hosted site (render), users may need to refresh the page in order to see the updated bookmarks collection when redirected

 ### Future Enhancements: Identify future features and enhancements planned for the project.
-- A working passport functionality so that users may sign up and log in to view their own recipes they may have bookmarked.
+- A working passport functionality so that users may sign up and log in to view their own recipes they may have bookmarked instead of a global one.

 - A 'Surprise me!' tab on the nav bar where the user will be redirected to page where they are given a random recipe.